skyu0221/cmput379/Assign3/README.txt

 We have tlbentries + physpages number of nodes.
 The nodes for TLB have 4
 members: reference, process, pointer to next node, pointer to previous node.
-The node for page table have 7 members: reference, process, height, left-child, right-child, pointer to next node, pointer to previous node.
+There are tlbentries number of that node.
+The node for page table have 7
+members: reference, process, height, left-child, right-child, pointer to next node, pointer to previous node.
 This structure can save memory space occupied by the program.

-The program will first convert 4 bytes into 32-bit long integers.
+The program will first convert 4 bytes input into 32-bit long integers.
 It will then remove the offset, this value is then searched in the TLB table.
-If hit, tlbhits increases, else tlbtable will be updated by LRU, and searched in page table.
+If hit, tlbhits increases, else TLB table will be updated by LRU, and searched in page table.
 If hit page table, nothing happens, else pf increases, and updates the page table by given policy.
 If values that are removed from the page table by the given eviction policy belongs to the current process, pageout increases.

+If we cannot read the next 4 bytes from a trace file, that means the process for that trace file should be terminated.
+When a process is terminated, we will clean-up the page table and TLB by remove all content belongs to this process.
+When all processes are terminated, the program will print the result and exit.

+We are using unsigned long long int to count the number of references which has the largest space to save number.
+We use unsigned long int to save process number and the address because the maximum number of arguments we can have in the bash is less than 2^32.

 -------------------------------------------------------------------------------